vergoh/vnstat/README.md

   * decide if some outputs should be removed
     * `--exportdb` has now a different format which already breaks compatibility, `--json` and `--xml` still available
   * documentation
-    * needs to be updated to match 2.0 feature set and dependency requirements
     * especially feature comparison with 1.x versions is needed as some features have been left out
   * remember what else has been forgotten from this list